 The Ford Focus Mk1 was launched back in 1998, so is now a fairly old car.
 Its styling carried on Ford’s ‘New Edge’ philosophy that they had going on at the time.
 This is certainly a fresher and more aggressive design when compared to the Escort that it replaced.
-With the possible exception of the Escort Cosworth, a car that looks just as ridiculous today as it did when launched.
+With the possible exception of the Escort RS Cosworth, a car that looks just as ridiculous today as it did when launched.

 To my eyes, the Focus still looks reasonably fresh and isn’t going to offend anybody.
 Clearly the majority agree because there are lots of them on the roads today.
-The version I have is the Ghia (‘luxury’) version.
+The version I have here is the Ghia (‘luxury’) version.
 One will be rewarded with sportier suspension and some neat alloys if one goes for the Zetec version.
 These really help the car sit well on the road.
-The focus seems to have aged quite well, and I’m not sure the same can be said of its successors.
+The Focus seems to have aged quite well, and I’m not sure the same can be said of its successors.

 The interior is exactly what you would expect from a car produced in the late 90s.
 It’s very late 90s.
 The materials are not of the highest quality, but at the same time, nothing has fallen out and everything still works as desired.
 There is more than enough adjustment in both the steering column and the seats that it should be easy to get into a suitable driving position.
 There is ample space for driver, passengers and luggage.

 The seats are reasonably comfortable, but it might be a good idea to take a break every couple of hours anyway.
 The controls are logically laid out, such that this is not a scary car to get familiar with.
 They also have a good weight to them, so one knows when the indicator is on, or the air conditioning has been selected.
-Some driving schools use the focus as their vehicle of choice, so the logical cabin makes life easier.
+Some driving schools use the Focus as their vehicle of choice, so the logical cabin makes life easier.

 This version has the 2.0 Petrol, which provides 130bhp.
 This doesn’t sound like much (because it isn’t), but the car is also quite light at around 1250kg so it does feel pretty nippy around town.
-The engine also develops good torque from low engine speeds, so it get’s off the line well.
+The engine also develops good torque from low engine speeds, so it gets off the line well.
 The 2.0 version is also geared slightly more aggressively than other versions, so it reaches lower speeds in the first four gears than its stablemates.
-Fifth gear allows the 2.0 to demonstrate its extra power though.
+Fifth gear allows the 1988cc engine to demonstrate its extra power though.

 For those interested, the top speed is about 126 mph and 0-60 takes around 9 seconds.
 The short gearing means the car feels faster on the road than it may read in the brochure.
 Brakes are not the most powerful, but have good progression.
 The pedal feels solid enough that it’s easy to apply the amount of braking force that one needs.

 This is the foundation on which the Focus has built its name.
 The old Escort didn’t have the best reputation as a ‘driver’s car’.
 The Focus was therefore a bit of a revelation in this are.
 Some may argue that it still is.
 It drives superbly, even by today’s standards.
 The Focus is fun not only compared to the Escort, but also compared to some of the versions which followed.
-It’s also more enjoyable than some cars from supposedly more ‘prestigious’ brands.
+It’s certainly more enjoyable than some cars from supposedly more ‘prestigious’ brands.
 If you’re after an everyday car with the emphasis on how it drives, then your search is over.
 Don’t bother checking out other cars of a similar size or age.
 This car simply drives better.